 I believe our community is faced with the same challenges.
-As new parents, my wife and I often speak about how the decisions made today will impact our son’s future.
+As parents of a preschooler, my wife and I often speak about how the decisions made today will impact our son’s future.
 Many parents and grandparents have spoken to me about concerns over how their children and grandchildren will be able to to afford to live here, have a job here or simply enjoy the same quality of life that we have enjoyed locally.

 I’ve seen how decisions at the local, state and federal level have direct impacts on these issues, which is why I’ve spent my adult life committed to public service.
 After obtaining my B.A. in History from U.C.
 Santa Cruz I went to Washington, D.C. to pursue a graduate degree in Public Policy from Georgetown and work in the public sector.